 Piranhas, Anacondas & Pink Dolphins

 This is a 4-day Pampas Tour into the Amazon.
-The first day we departed from Rurrenabaque and were driven 3hrs in a 4×4 into the amazon, we stopped at a river and got on a boat (a motorised canoe) which we took up-river for a few hours towards our accommodation.
+The first day we departed from Rurrenabaque and were driven 3hrs in a 4×4 on a dusty, bumpy and cow-scattered road to the banks of the Yacuma River, where we got on a boat (a motorised canoe) which we took up-river for a few hours towards our accommodation.

 The wildlife is incredible.
 Whether it’s high up in the rainforest canopy, on the riverside or in the water, the Amazon is abound with life.
 I have seen hundreds of Cayman (I’m not exaggerating) and it was the first time I have seen (or heard of) a Capybaras.
 I was so intrigued by them, unaware of their name at the time I referred to them as ‘rat-bears’ as that is what they looked like to me.
 Almost like a giant beaver or mini furry hippopotomas.